maankoe/undoable/README.md

 # Undoable
-Adds an undo and redo stack to state changes in a class via a decorator
+Adds an undo and redo stack to record changes in a method or class via a decorator

 The `Undoable` interface has two public functions:
 ```